Chicken Sandwich Recipes

 Directions

-• Whisk mayo, mustard, lemon juice, dill, salt, and pepper in a bowl.
+• Make the dressing: stir together the mayonnaise, sour cream, lemon juice, dill, salt, and black pepper in a small bowl until combined.

 Leave a Reply